SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 `30 July : `
 We had a meeting with Tanay today at 4pm, and as usual learnt about some new topics like **RBAC Diagrams**.
 Before that we got on quick call and saw the **interview flow of student role**.

+`31 July : `
+Ah! nothing much today.
+Only Sushil asked folks to review the **Database Diagram** which he designed.
+Nothing more than that today.